List of recurring characters in The Suite Life of Zack & Cody: Warren

 Warren (played by Gus Hoffman) is a friend of Zack and Cody from school.
 Warren attends Camp Knock-a-Number along with Cody and Tapeworm in "Cody Goes to Camp".
 He is also in the Grizzly Scouts along with Zack, Cody and Bob, with Mr. Moseby as their scout leader.
 Warren made four appearances, but was not seen after Season 2.

 Mark

 Mark (played by Tyler Steelman) was first introduced in Season 2 "Club Twin" where he attended Zack and Cody's Club, "Club Twin".
 In season 3, he went to summer school with Zack in "Summer of our Discontent".
 He is shown as nervous, and has problems making up his mind.
 On a test, he circled A, B, C, and D for each question.
 In "First Day of High School", Mark announced that he knows Taekwondo and takes classes at the Tae Kwon Deli but chooses to be a "nerd".
 His girlfriend is a model.

+Theo

+Theo Cavanaugh (played by Mike Weinberg) – A snobby rich kid who likes Zack but dislikes Cody.
+Theo and Zack do many things together such as attending basketball games.
+Theo later tries to get Zack to illegally record a The Black Eyed Peas concert.
+Zack ends their friendship because of this and the fact that he is loyal to his brother.